Dental Hygiene

 Students must complete an application each year to be considered for entry into this program.

-The next opportunity to apply for the Dental Hygiene program will be November 1, 2022.
-Applications will be due to ADEA/DHCAS on February 28, 2023, by 11:59 PM EST. Official transcripts should be received by DHCAS on or before February 14, 2023.
+The next opportunity to apply for the Dental Hygiene program will be November 1, 2025, to February 28, 2026.

 General Education courses include: